 I am a school administrator with over 16 years of strong leadership experience primarily in rural K-8, elementary, middle, and high schools.
 I graduated from Lehigh University with a M.A. in Education Leadership at the age of 26, and moved to Alaska in 1999 to become a Principal.
 I have served in a variety of leadership roles including: Student Advocate, Student Services Director, Assistant Principal, Statewide Correspondence Principal, K-12 and Middle School Principal.
 For my work on behalf of all Lamoille learners, I was the recipient of the 2015 Outstanding Educator of the Year from Outright, VT.
 I was also awarded the 2016-2017 National Association of Secondary School Principals High School Principal of the Year for Vermont.
 My family and I currently reside in Morristown, VT, where we love skiing, riding, hiking, and playing in the Green Mountains.

 I began my career as a high school social science teacher, followed by a position as a PreK to 6th grade special educator, upon receiving my Master’s Degree as a Learning Specialist.
 In 2000, I started my administrative career as a Director of Student Services, which began an 11-year journey working at the supervisory union level, including positions as a Curriculum Director, Assistant Superintendent, and Superintendent.
 In 2011, I moved to northern Vermont to be closer to my grandchildren.
 In addition to my current position as Lamoille Union Middle School Principal, I have also worked as a principal at the elementary level.
 Having been in education for over 30 years, I am no stranger to the challenges of ongoing change within the public school setting.
 I am known for my ability to think from a systemic point of view due to my varied experiences across all grade levels.
-In addition, I have taught at the college level and bring a unique perspective on the importance of preparing students for post-secondary education, as my family and I operate two small businesses locally.
+In addition, I have taught at the college level and bring a unique perspective on the importance of preparing students for post-secondary education.
 When not at work, you’ll find me spending time with my family and two dogs, and, when the weather permits, motorcycling around the beautiful back roads of Vermont.

 I consider myself most fortunate to serve Lamoille North as Superintendent of Schools.
 The road to this position has been a journey that began well before my family moved from California to Vermont when my children were very young.
 I am a fourth generation San Franciscan and the first of my siblings to leave California.
 I received my B.A. in physiology and psychology from the University of California, Berkeley and after graduation worked in the fields of advertising and law for the next several years.
 Shortly thereafter, I was accepted into Harvard’s Graduate School of Education, where I received my M.Ed, with a concentration in Administration, Planning and Social Policy.
 I returned to California and accepted a position as Director of Human Resources for a consulting firm, specializing in conflict resolution and spent eight years working in that capacity.
 I left my position to start our family and moved to Vermont when my children were toddlers.
 In addition to raising my children, I pursued coursework that I needed to serve as teacher and administrator.
 My first position in education was as paraeducator at an elementary school until I accepted an offer in 2008 to serve as a special educator at Johnson Elementary School.
 This began my tenure with Lamoille North.
 While at Johnson Elementary School, I moved into the role of Education Support Services Coordinator, which included a brief period where I served as Interim Principal, until such time that I assumed in 2012, the role of Director of Student Support Services for the Supervisory Union.
 In 2016, I was appointed Superintendent for our Supervisory Union.
 I am thrilled to be part of a dynamic system that consists of exemplary teachers, administrators, community members and most importantly, students and families.